 - Even when in-person socializing is permissible based on current guidelines, gatherings organized and/or sponsored by the university should continue to offer virtual options when possible both to reduce in-person attendance and to ensure that students who are not comfortable or not able to meet in person can still participate.
 Eliminate or modify gatherings that would require in-person contact.
 Meetings with students, including office hours, should be conducted remotely when feasible.

-- Due to the need for physical distance between individuals and the prohibition of large social gatherings, no social hosting or parties will be approved for the duration of the fall 2020 term.
+- Due to the need for physical distance between individuals and New York State's prohibition of large social gatherings, no social hosting or parties will be approved in residences for the duration of the 2020-21 academic year.

-- Indoor film screenings are permitted under the following conditions:
+- Beginning in Gate 2, indoor film screenings are permitted under the following conditions:

-- Attendance cannot exceed 25% of the venue’s standard capacity; and;
+- Attendance cannot exceed 25% of the venue’s standard capacity.

 - Food and drink are not permitted at indoor film screenings.

-- Confirm that the organizer has reserved a space large enough for attendees to practice physical distancing given the nature of the gathering and the space configuration.
-Regardless of the space, social gatherings are only permitted for 50 or fewer people, including staff and vendors, in NYS Phase IV regions.
+- Reserve a space large enough for attendees to practice physical distancing given the nature of the gathering and the space configuration.
+Regardless of the space, social gatherings are only permitted for 100 or fewer people in public indoor spaces or 200 or fewer people in public outdoor spaces.
+In residential spaces, gatherings are only permitted for 10 or fewer people in indoor spaces or 25 or fewer people in outdoor spaces.

 - Reserve sufficient time for cleaning and disinfecting immediately before and after the gathering.
-Setup and cleanup time should also include sufficient time for delivery and removal of rentals, decorations, etc. The Event Safety Group contact will request guidance from Facilities on evening and weekend gatherings as necessary to ensure that Facilities will be able to schedule someone to clean during the time reserved.
+Setup and cleanup time should also include sufficient time for delivery and removal of A/V equipment, rentals, decorations, etc. The Event Safety Group contact will request guidance from Facilities and ITS on evening and weekend gatherings as necessary to ensure that Facilities and ITS will be able to schedule someone to support the gathering during the time reserved.

 Attendees and Travel

-- Do not bring speakers, musicians, performers, etc. to campus, and allow participants to participate virtually when possible.
+- Limit bringing speakers, musicians, performers, etc. to campus, and allow participants to participate virtually when possible.
 By reducing travel, we will also reduce expenses and potential exposures.

-- Avoid hosting gatherings that are open to in-person participants from outside the Colgate community, including students from other universities.
+- Avoid hosting gatherings that are open to in-person participants from outside the campus community, including students from other universities.

 - The University is suspending rental of its spaces by outside individuals and groups until further notice.